mecparts/Mec_Parts/README.md

 to scale them to fit in a 300x300 box when it displays them so large images will only slow things down.

-SET: the name of a collection of parts.
+**SET**: the name of a collection of parts.
 A set can be an actual Meccano set, the parts list of a model, the contents of an order from a parts supplier, or any other collection you can think of.
 A set has: